dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 - Namespaces

-  An XML namespace provides structure to the XML, determining what is or isn't allowed to be declared in the file.
+  An XML namespace provides structure to the XML, determining XML content can be declared in the file.

   The main `xmlns` attribute imports the XML namespace for the entire file, and in this case, maps to the types declared by WPF.
 The other XML namespaces declare a prefix and import other types and objects for the XAML file.
 For example, the `xmlns:local` namespace declares the `local` prefix and maps to the objects declared by your project, the ones declared in the `Names` code namespace.